MaharaProject/moodle-assignfeedback-mahara/README.md

  - NetSpot
  - Pukunui Technology

-The upgrade to the Moodle 2.3 mod/assign plugin was developed by:
+The assignment feedback plugin was developed by:

  - University of Portland by Philip Cali and Tony Box (box@up.edu)
- - University of Lancaster

 Subsequent updates to the plugin were implemented by Aaron Wells at Catalyst IT, with funding from: